-Then, they’ll take digital impressions to get precise measurements for your new crown.
+Then, they’ll take digital impressions of the tooth to get precise measurements for your new crown.
 They may also take x-rays of your teeth.

 If your tooth has any remaining decay, they’ll remove it.
 Then they’ll use a special tool to shape the remaining healthy tooth so its new crown will fit perfectly.

-Finally, your dentist will prepare and place a temporary crown to keep your mouth looking and working normally until your permanent crown is ready.
+Finally, your dentist will prepare and place a temporary dental crown with temporary cement to keep your mouth looking and working normally until your permanent dental crown is ready.

-After your first appointment, they’ll send all your measurements to a special dental lab, which will prepare your custom crown.
+After your first visit, they’ll send all your measurements to a special dental lab, which will prepare your custom crown.

-A week or so later, you’ll come back for a second appointment.
+A week or so later, you’ll come back to the dentist’s office for a second visit.

 At your second appointment:

-They’ll attach the permanent crown and wait a few minutes for it to set
+They’ll attach the permanent crown with dental cement and wait a few minutes for it to set.

 Finally, they’ll check your bite to make sure your mouth is ready to go!